 Peru sometimes plays friendly or exhibition games outside of Lima.
 Cusco’s high-altitude Estadio Garcilaso de la Vega is one alternative (when it's fully functional), alongside Estadio Max Augustín in Iquitos.

 Tickets for Peru’s home games are sold through various outlets, depending on who currently has the sales rights.

-Potential vendors include the Tu Entrada website, with Tu Entrada ticket booths in Plaza Vea and Vivanda supermarkets dotted throughout Lima (you can see a full list of locations here).
+Potential vendors include Tu Entrada ticket booths in Plaza Vea and Vivanda supermarkets dotted throughout Lima.
 Alternatively, tickets might go on sale through Teleticket, with booths in Wong and Metro supermarkets in Lima.
 You might also be able to buy tickets directly from the Estadio Nacional box office.

 Supermarket ticket booths are good options for buying tickets, but be prepared for incredibly long queues.
 Tickets normally go on general sale a month (at the very earliest) to one week before each game.
 A fan loyalty system has also been used in recent games, wherein fans who buy tickets for one game have first option to buy tickets for the following match.

 Ticket prices vary greatly depending on the competition being played and the seats available.
-For the Peru versus Argentina World Cup qualifying match on September 11, 2012, tickets ranged from 55 to 330 nuevos soles (US$21 to $127).
+For Peru versus Argentina World Cup qualifying match on September 11, 2012, tickets ranged from 55 to 330 nuevos soles ($21 to $127 USD).